pydantic/logfire/docs/integrations/asgi.md

 # ASGI

-If the [ASGI][asgi] framework doesn't have a dedicated OpenTelemetry package, you can use the [`logfire.instrument_asgi()`][logfire.Logfire.instrument_asgi] method to instrument it.
+If the [ASGI][asgi] web framework you're using doesn't have a dedicated integration, you can use the [`logfire.instrument_asgi()`][logfire.Logfire.instrument_asgi] method to instrument it.

 ## Installation